Dashstrom/raspinel/README.md

 ⚠️ Warning : no security guarantee, please do not use this package for access to sensitive data.

-⚠️ Developed only for window client to linux remote at the moment
+⚠️ Developed only for window client to linux remote at the moment.

 ## Table of Contents

 1. [Prerequisites](#prerequisites)
 2. [Install](#install)
 3. [Usage in command line](#usage-in-command-line)